Doctoral Students’ salary

 Various funding sources

 Funding for assistant positions comes from various sources, including grants from the Swiss National Science Foundation (SNSF), the Commission for Technology and Innovation, and the European Research Council, as well as other national and international research agencies, from other public sources, and from private industry.
-The general salary scale of an EPFL doctoral assistant starts at CHF 51'400.- gross per annum.
+The basic starting salary of an EPFL doctoral assistant is CHF 54’000.- gross per annum (valid from 01.01.2023).
+The full salary scale is available here.

 A registration fee (at the beginning of your studies), and a doctoral tax (at the completion of your studies) are charged (see Ordonnance sur les taxes and the webpage « Doctoral Studies »).
 If you receive a scholarship from your home country, EPFL has a policy of ensuring you receive an income equivalent to that of internally-funded doctoral students.